pacificclimate/pycds/docs/bookmarks.md

 	- bracket-begin and bracket-end must occur in matching pairs (open brackets, i.e., unmatched bracket-begins, are permitted).
 	- a bracket-end must specify an open (not yet paired) bracket-begin that occurs before (in order of ascending `bookmark_association_id`) the bracket-begin.
 - We could:
 	- Auto-generate `bracket_begin_id` for a bracket-end id when there is only one unpaired bracket-begin (that one's bracket id).
 This seems a likely scenario.
-However, it is surpus to requirements if we assume/require the user to carry the auto-generated bracket-begin id.
+However, it is surplus to requirements if we assume/require the user to carry the auto-generated bracket-begin id.

 ### Functions, stored procedures